SS Lazio: Supporters and rivalries

-Lazio is the sixth-most supported football club in Italy and the second in Rome, with around 2% of Italian football fans supporting the club (according to La Repubblica's research of August 2008).
+Lazio is the sixth-most supported football club in Italy and the second-most in Rome; in August 2008 La Repubblica reported that around 2% of Italian football fans supported the club.
 Historically, the largest section of Lazio supporters in the city of Rome has come from the far northern section, creating an arch-like shape across Rome with affluent areas such as Parioli, Prati, Flaminio, Cassia and Monte Mario.

-Founded in 1987, Irriducibili Lazio were the club's biggest ultras group for over 30 years.
-They typically create traditional Italian ultra displays during the Derby della Capitale (Rome Derby), the match between Lazio and their main rivals, Roma.
-It is amongst the most heated and emotional footballing rivalries in the world, such as where Lazio fan Vincenzo Paparelli was killed at one of the derby games during the 1979–80 season after being hit in the eye by an emergency rocket thrown by a Roma fan.
-A minority of Lazio's ultras used to use swastikas and fascist symbols on their banners, and they have displayed racist behaviour in several occasions during the derbies.
-Most notably, at a derby of the season 1998–99, laziali unfurled a 50-metre banner around the Curva Nord that read, "Auschwitz is your town, the ovens are your houses".
-Black players of Roma have often been receivers of racist and offensive behaviour.
-After 33 years, the Irriducibili disbanded on 27 February 2020, citing "too much blood, too many banning orders, too many arrests."
-Lazio's ultras now go by the name Ultras Lazio.
+Founded in 1987, Irriducibili Lazio was the club's biggest ultras group for over 30 years.
+Its members typically created traditional Italian ultra displays during the Derby della Capitale (Rome Derby), the match between Lazio and their main rivals, AS Roma.
+It is amongst the most heated and emotional footballing rivalries in the world, and fan behaviour can result in injury or even death, such as an incident during the 1979–80 season; Lazio fan Vincenzo Paparelli was killed at one of the derby games after being hit in the eye by a distress rocket that was launched by a Roma fan and flew from one end of the stadium to the other.
 Lazio also have a strong rivalry with Napoli and Livorno, as well as with Pescara and Atalanta.
-The club also maintains strong competitive rivalries with Fiorentina, Juventus and Milan.
+The club also maintains strong competitive rivalries with Fiorentina, Juventus and AC Milan.

-Conversely, the ultras have friendly relationships with Internazionale, Triestina and Hellas Verona.
-Internationally, Lazio's fans maintain a long-standing strong friendship with the supporters of the Bulgarian club Levski Sofia and as such, Lazio were invited to participate in the centenary football match honouring the birthday of the Bulgarian club.
+Conversely, the ultras have friendly relationships with Inter Milan, Triestina and Hellas Verona.
+Internationally, Lazio's fans maintain a long-standing strong friendship with the supporters of the Bulgarian club Levski Sofia and as such, Lazio were invited to participate in the 2014 centenary football match honouring the founding of the Bulgarian club.